 In 1995, Washburn University recognized a need to support this group of female students who often did not qualify for typical scholarships.
 Responding to this need, Ruth and John Stauffer set up an endowed scholarship for single mothers at Washburn.
 Following the Stauffers’ lead, a group of community women organized to establish the Washburn Women’s Alliance, and the first scholarship of $856 was given in the fall of 1996.

 More than $674,000 has been awarded through WWA since its inception.
-Last year, more than $89,000 was distributed to 35 students.
-The 2013 luncheon was held May 14, 2013, in the Memorial Union on the Washburn University campus.
-Proceeds from the annual luncheon further support the scholarship fund.
+In spring 2014, almost $75,000 was distributed to 39 students.
+The 2014 reception was held May 20, 2014, in the Bradbury Thompson Alumni Center on the Washburn University campus.
+Proceeds from the annual reception further support the scholarship fund.
 For more information, please contact us or read more about the impact of WWA.